ratwolfzero/hopalong_python/README.md

 2. 2D Histogram Approach: Outcomes are similarly affected by the number of bins, as larger bin counts approximate the distribution more finely but with reduced contrast.

 - For visual representation, pixel-based density estimation is a practical and effective method for attractor visualization.
 Its ability to directly render visual patterns highlights areas of concentration in an intuitive and detailed manner.
-In contrast, the 2D histogram approach is better suited for precise numerical and statistical analyses, as it estimates densities directly in continuous space
+In contrast, the 2D histogram approach is better suited for precise numerical and statistical analyses, as it estimates densities directly in continuous space.

 **1. Pixel Based Approximation**
 ![Example Attractor Image](./examples/Figure_ex_6.png)